 Why is this important?

 Statins are a class of drugs commonly used to treat high blood pressure.
 Statins have wide-ranging effects in the body and are known to alter many different chemical signaling systems.
-In recent years, CCM researchers have shown that the Rho Kinase (ROCK) inhibiting action of statins may have potential therapeutic effect in human CCM patients.
-In mice, statin treatment is able to reduce lesion size, number and bleeding.
+In recent years, CCM researchers have shown that the Rho Kinase (ROCK) inhibiting activity of statins may have potential therapeutic effects in human CCM patients.
+In mice, statin treatment can reduce lesion size, number, and bleeding.
 These findings have led to the first clinical drug trial for cavernous malformation with symptomatic hemorrhage

 The object of the trial is to evaluate the effectiveness of a currently approved and widely used drug, atorvastatin, in stabilizing cerebral cavernous malformations that have caused a symptomatic bleed, for which a decision was made not to surgically resect the hemorrhagic lesion.
-Atorvastatin is a statin cholesterol-lowering drug, also used for the prevention of stroke and heart attack.
+Atorvastatin is a statin cholesterol-lowering drug also used to prevent stroke and heart attack.
 Please visit the trial’s webpage at clinicaltrials.gov (identifier NCT02603328) for comprehensive information or view the Atorvastatin Trial Brochure.

 Why not have my doctor prescribe me that drug?